Overview

 - Iframe tokenizes the card and returns a

-. - Backend uses
+CardToken. - Backend uses

-with /api/hostedfields/pay to process the payment.
+CardTokenwith /api/hostedfields/pay to process the payment.

-π API Endpoints
+🔗 API Endpoints

-Step | Endpoint | Method | Description |
+| Step | Endpoint | Method | Description |

-1 | /api/hostedfields/createsession |
+| 1 | /api/hostedfields/createsession |

 POST | Creates a session and returns SessionToken |

-5 | /api/hostedfields/pay |
+| 5 | /api/hostedfields/pay |

 POST | Processes the payment using CardToken |